 The Treasury’s position was recently stated by Robert Jenrick (MP and Exchequer Secretary to the Treasury) in parliamentary debate last year when he said “we now need to move into a period of stability with respect to stamp duty, so that those selling and buying homes and those operating in the market have the confidence to make choices in the future”.
 Perhaps we might now see a time of more certainty and less tinkering.

-This article was written by Matthew Scott-Tucker who is a Partner in our Exeter office.
-If you would like to speak Matthew to discuss any of the information mentioned in the article then you can contact him by email at email@example.com or by telephone on 01392 260188.
+This article was written by Sarah Witheridge, a Partner and Head of Property at WBW Solicitors in our Exeter office.
+If you would like to speak to Sarah to discuss any of the information mentioned in the article, then you can contact her by email at [email protected] or by telephone on 01392 260108.

 For all your legal needs, contact WBW Solicitors today.